Rococo Art Style (18th Century)

 Royal assent was given to the style by Ludwig of Bavaria in his Linderhof Palace and Herrenchiemsee of the same period.
 It became the accepted taste in the decoration of the many new hotels of the late nineteenth and early twentieth centuries and 'Le gout Ritz' was to be synonymous with luxury and elegance.

-For styles of painting and sculpture, see: Art Encyclopedia.
+For styles of painting and sculpture, see: Homepage.